UKMLA/PLAB Style Question Analysis: Management of Hypokalemia in a Patient with Cirrhosis

 Understanding Key Clinical Scenarios for UKMLA and PLAB Success

-PLAB Exam Case Scenario: A 65-year-old man with a known history of cirrhosis presents to his GP with increasing abdominal distension and swollen ankles.
+PLAB Exam Style Case Scenario: A 65-year-old man with a known history of cirrhosis presents to his GP with increasing abdominal distension and swollen ankles.
 He has been on furosemide 40mg once daily for the past 2 weeks.

 On examination, he has marked ascites and pitting oedema up to his knees.